Zebra and Indeed survey findings highlight worker motivations, technology impact, and uncover experience gap that needs to be addressed

 “There is still too much legacy technology today that is hard to learn and use along with too many boring, repetitive tasks that could be automated to free up associate time for more interesting and varied work,” said Thomson.
 “Unhappy workers are likely to be at a higher risk of leaving, and their negative experience could put off others from applying for roles.”

 Over a third (35%) of Zebra and Indeed survey respondents also believe employers invest in technology to fill the gap due to a lack of staff or high turnover.
-Investing in productivity-enhancing technology to make hiring easier in the face of labour supply constraints was suggested as a response employers could take in the Indeed Hiring Lab report.
+Investing in productivity-enhancing technology to make hiring easier in the face of labor supply constraints was suggested as a response employers could take in the Indeed Hiring Lab report.

 “There continues to be a high number of vacancies in the retail and warehouse sectors, even when taking into account the hiring peak in mid-October which fell about a month earlier than prior years,” said Kennedy.
 “Retailers and warehouse outfits continue to hire at pace.
 Job postings in these areas remain at more than double pre-pandemic levels, but attracting the right talent remains challenging due in part to high rates of economic inactivity.”